By train the journey from Nakhon Ratchasima to Ubon Ratchathani is scheduled to take from 4 to 6 hours depending upon which train you take.

 Train Times from Nakhon Ratchasima to Ubon Ratchathani

-When the full timetable is operating there are 8 trains a day from Nakhon Ratchasima to Ubon Ratchathani.
+There are currently 6 trains a day from Nakhon Ratchasima to Ubon Ratchathani.

 - The fastest train service from Nakhon Ratchasima to Ubon Ratchathani is Train #21 departing from Nakhon Ratchasima at 10:11 and scheduled to arrive in Ubon Ratchathani 3 hours 49 minutes later at 14:00.